-* Indicates an SDG indicator in TIER I status, i.e. a definition exists and data for the indicator are available;
+* Indicates an SDG indicator in TIER I status, i.e. a definition exists and data for the indicator are available.

-** Indicates an SDG indicator in TIER III status, i.e. definition is still being defined.
+** Indicates an SDG indicator in TIER II status, i.e. a definition exists but data are not regularly produced by countries.

 Custom Indicators